vikash-india/UnixNotes2Myself/src/sysadmin/administer_samba.md

 # Add the username to the valid_user list, save the file and exit.

 # Set Samba Password
-smbpasswd -a <username>
+sudo smbpasswd -a <username>

 # Restart the service
-sudo service smb restart
+sudo service smbd restart

 # Test the service from Unix Command Line
 # Syntax: smbclient //hostname/aservice -U=[username] where aservice is username if homedirectory exists